Tuesday, January 17, 2006

 40% discount to people in a country whose per-capita

-is over SIX TIMES that of Venezuela's.
+income is over SIX TIMES that of Venezuela's.
 That's a man who really

 knows how to take care of the little guy.